Favourited 374 times

 If you are traveling with your own RV, we can probably accommodate it.

-There is also a separate cabin where Lauri and Jeremy, the ranch caretakers, live.
+There is also a separate cabin where Peter and Morgan, who belong to the Malamute sled dogs, live.

 Because of the distance to town – and the complete lack of public transportation in the area – it’s probably best if you have your own transportation.
 We typically go into town a couple of times a week - and you would be welcome to come with us – but there wouldn’t be a lot of opportunity to just explore the town.